nanobox-io/nanobox-docs/source/cli/login.html.md

 ---
 title: login
+description: The 'login' command authenticates your local Nanobox client with your Nanobox account.
 ---

 The `login` command authenticates your local Nanobox client with your Nanobox account and stores your API token.